conan-io/conan-center-index/docs/how_to_add_packages.md

 * Push to GitHub, and submit a pull request.
 * Our automated build service will build 100+ different configurations, and provide messages that indicate if there were any issues found during the pull request on GitHub.

-When the pull request is reviewed and merged, those packages are published to center.conan.io.
+When the pull request is reviewed and merged, those packages are published to [JFrog ConanCenter](https://conan.io/center/).

 ## More Information about Recipes

-The [conan-center-index](https://github.com/conan-io/conan-center-index) (this repository) contains recipes for the [conan-center](https://bintray.com/conan/conan-center) repository.
+The [conan-center-index](https://github.com/conan-io/conan-center-index) (this repository) contains recipes for the remote [conan-center](https://conan.io/center/) repository.
+This remote is added by default to a clean installation of the Conan client.

+Recipes are contributed by opening pull-requests to this `conan-center-index` repository as it is explained in the section below.

+When pull requests are merged, the CI will upload the generated packages to [JFrog ConanCenter](https://conan.io/center/).
+Packages generated and uploaded by this CI process don't include any _user_ or _channel_ (existing references with any `@user/channel` should be considered as deprecated in favor of packages without it).
+Once the packages are uploaded, you will be able to install them using the reference as `name/version` (requires Conan >= 1.21): `conan install cmake/3.18.2@`.

+## How to submit a Pull Request

-To contribute with a Conan recipe into the `conan-center` repository you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls) to the **master branch** of this repository.
+To contribute a Conan recipe into the `conan-center` repository you can submit a [Pull Request](https://github.com/conan-io/conan-center-index/pulls).
 The connected **continuous integration system** will generate binary packages automatically for the most common platforms and compilers.
-See [the Supported Platforms and Configurations page](supported_platforms_and_configurations.md) to know the generated configurations.
+See [the Supported Platforms and Configurations page](supported_platforms_and_configurations.md) for a list of generated configurations.
 For a C++ library, the system is currently generating more than 100 binary packages.

 > ⚠️ **Note**: This CI service is not a testing service, it is a binary building service for package **releases**.
-Unit tests shouldn't be built nor ran in recipes by default.
-Before submitting a PR it is mandatory to run at least a local package creation.
+Unit tests shouldn't be built nor run in recipes by default.
+Please, before submitting a PR ensure that it works locally for some configurations.

-The CI system will also report with messages in the PR any error in the process, even linking to the logs to see more details and debug.

-When pull requests are merged, the CI generated package binaries will be uploaded to ConanCenter.
-These packages won't contain the `@user/channel` part.
-You will be able to install them specifying only `library_name/version` as a requirement, omitting the `@user/channel` part.
-(Conan >= 1.21).

-Previously existing packages in ConanCenter, with the full reference including `@user/channel` will still be available, but the previous process of “inclusion request” for getting them into Conan-center is now deprecated, and new contributions should follow this guide.
-Those packages will be gradually contributed to this repo to generate new binaries without the `@user/channel`.

-## How to submit a Pull Request
+The pipeline will report errors and build logs by creating a comment in the pull-request after every commit.
+The message will include links to the logs for inspecting.

 ### Before start